 Love Parks Week provides us with the opportunity to show off more of our fantastic green spaces.
 The guided walks will be a great way to find out more about Worth and Tilgate parks, from the people who know them best.
 I’d also like to thank all of the staff and volunteers who regularly litter pick our parks.

 Crawley Borough Council

 Please come dressed for the weather conditions.
-While most of the walks will be suitable for wheelchairs and prams, there may be some areas of soft ground.
+Walks will be suitable for wheelchairs and prams.

-To find out more about Love Parks Week, visit the Keep Britain Tidy website.
+To find out more about Love Parks Week, visit Keep Britain Tidy's website.